grid reference TM 298 549

 listed building grade II

-Local licensing authority for Pettistree is Suffolk Coastal
+Local licensing authority for Pettistree is East Suffolk

 This historic and cosy two roomed pub has been sensitively refurbished throughout and also re-roofed by the current owners.